trustificationdemo/release-tools/README.md

-# release-tools
+# Release Tools

-Release tooling for Trustification projects
+This project contains, or should contain, all of the configuration and automation to maintain, build, and release Trustification projects.